-However, there are times it’s best to avoid sales, like when you don’t really need anything but that darn sale is so good you just can’t pass it up!
+However, smart shopping means there are times to avoid sales, like when you don't really need anything but that darn sale is so good you just can't pass it up!
 (Hello, Black Friday!
 Am I right?)

-Luckily, I’m getting better and better at buying clothes and other things strategically so I can save money.
-Let’s take a look at when shopping sales is a good idea.
+Luckily, I'm getting better and better at buying clothes and other things strategically so I can save money.
+Let's take a look at smart shopping and the pros and cons of sales.

 Busy?
 Pin this to your Pinterest board for later.